-If your organization’s network and NTFS shares aren’t properly structured, you may be leaving open a gaping hole for cyberattacks.
+If your organization’s network and NTFS shares are not properly structured, you may be leaving open a gaping hole for cyberattacks.
 Share permissions allow you to access specific folders and files on your computer network.
 NTFS permissions control your ability to interact with those files (e.g., read, edit, move or delete them).

 The best practice for assigning permissions is to use security groups.
 Groups are created for access to shares, assigned the appropriate rights, and then users are added to the groups.
 This gives you two-way visibility into network permissions: You can view a group to see who its members are and what permissions they share for a folder or resource.
-But you can also look at an individual user account and see a list of all of the groups of which they’re a member.
+But you can also look at an individual user account and see a list of all of the groups of which they are a member.

 TYPICAL CHALLENGES WITH NETWORK SHARES